Issues

 3. Tax Changes

-We must fortify progressive taxation systems, corporate taxes, vice taxes, and federal inheritance taxes with enforcement clauses to close existing loopholes that have made America a “playground for the wealthy.”
-We must spur economic growth by incentivizing people to work and stimulate the economy while recouping tax revenues elsewhere, particularly in areas where wealth is hoarded from the economy.
+Congress must fortify progressive taxes, corporate taxes, and federal inheritance taxes with enforcement clauses to close existing loopholes that have made America a “playground for the wealthy.”
+We must spur economic growth by incentivizing people who work and stimulate the economy while recouping tax revenues elsewhere, particularly in areas where wealth is hoarded from the economy or consolidated at the top.